-The Vida Law Firm, PLLC is a knowledgeable source for bankruptcy help in Fort Worth.
-Bankruptcy law attorneys from our firm are here for you if you are trying to decide whether bankruptcy is right for you.
+The Vida Law Firm, PLLC is a knowledgeable source for bankruptcy assistance in Fort Worth, TX.
+Our firm’s law attorneys are here for you if you are trying to decide whether bankruptcy is right for you.

 Chapter 7 bankruptcy, otherwise known as liquidation, is the simplest, fastest form of bankruptcy.
 It is available to individuals, married couples, corporations, and partnerships.

 Federal bankruptcy laws provide for a means test to determine whether you are eligible to file for Chapter 7 bankruptcy.
 If your income is below the median income for families in your state based on Census Bureau statistics, you are probably eligible for a file banktupcy in Fort Worth under Chapter 7.

 Chapter 11 bankruptcy is usually used to reorganize a corporation, sole proprietorship, or partnership business.
 Under Chapter 11, the debtor proposes a plan of reorganization to keep its business alive and pay back creditors over time.
 Bankruptcy laws also allow individuals to seek relief in a Chapter 11 filing.

 Also known as a reorganization bankruptcy, Chapter 13 is used to set up a plan to repay debts over several years.
 Individuals and sole proprietors can file a Chapter 13 bankruptcy to pay off debts over five years.
 Rather than wiping out debts immediately, this option allows you to reorganize them so you have time to pay.